dulithamahishka94/hashnode/cmg6opnxc000002joamc7egw8.md

 Route model binding is a pattern that favors **maintainability, consistency, and developer experience** over a theoretical performance concern that rarely matters in practice.

-In large enterprise REST APIs where you have:
+In large enterprise REST APIs where you have,

 * Multiple developers